jwszolek/cdc-replication-hadoop/README.md

 ###

 ## Tests
 Tests have been planned and executed on the Google Cloud.
-The environment was prepared by using terraform scripts [Github](https://github.com/jwszolek/hive-cdc-orcfile/tree/master/terraform-gcp).
+The environment was prepared by using  [terraform scripts](https://github.com/jwszolek/hive-cdc-orcfile/tree/master/terraform-gcp).